 Is it a Double Despard switch plate cover?
 Or a Double Outlet cover in our metal switch plate covers, or a DR2 in our wood products?
 That is the question.

 For years customers have been confused with these Despard or Duplex configurations switch plates cover for their home or office.
-The Despard is a very old switch that usually goes left to right and is available in one switch, two switches, three switches, four switches and six switches.
-Also, they do have an electrical outlet in some cases that you can plug something into it for power.
+The Despard is a very old switch that usually goes left to right and is available in one switch, two switches, three switches, four switches, and six switches.
+Also, they do have an electrical outlet in some cases where you can plug something into it for power.

-This switch was very popular in the 50's, where many of the rooms were small, but they had many lights, or fans, or heaters, and this small plug or switch would not take up much space on the wall.
+This switch was very popular in the '50s when many of the rooms were small, but they had many lights, or fans, or heaters, and this small plug or switch would not take up much space on the wall.
 However, with today's larger rooms, the switches are spread out, or the electrical plugs or switches in the boxes are spread out, as there is more room on the walls for all the devices.
 And the Despard has screws at the top and the bottom to attach the switch plate cover to the wall.

 in the middle with the double duplex or DR2, and that is how you know which switch plate cover you need for the wall box, it's the screw placements that let you know which one you need.
 So, please check to see how many screws you need before you place your order at www.arnev.com

-If you have any questions, you can always give us a call at 800-260-1181, to make sure you are ordering the right switch plate cover.
+If you have any questions, you can always give us a call at 800-260-1181, to make sure you are ordering the right Despard switch plate cover.

 Left and right switches in the same opening as our

 Outlet Covers (Letter B or a DR1 in our wood switchplates)

 which usually plugs into an electrical device.
 See the

 image below where you have a left-to-right switch on top